-Elisha Cooper's new book, Homer (Greenwillow Books), eyes moving from left to right across the two-page spread, we see the body of a yellow lab, soulfully gazing forward, a half smile playing about his mouth.
+Elisha Cooper's new book, Homer (Greenwillow Books, May 29, 2012), eyes moving from left to right across the two-page spread, we see the body of a yellow lab, soulfully gazing forward, a half smile playing about his mouth.
 Above the curve of his back we read, Have you ever loved a dog?
 One day in the life of Homer has a great deal to tell readers.

 Homer sits on the porch.